F

 Cost Of Living Quick Facts

-• The cost of living in Riverside is 3% lower than the California average
+• The cost of living in Riverside is equal to the California average

 • California general sales tax is 42% higher than the national average